Fraser Barron: Early life

 James Fraser Barron, known as Fraser Barron, was born on 9 January 1921 in Dunedin, New Zealand, one of two children of James Barron and his wife Winifred née Fraser.
 His father was a grocer and when Barron was a child, purchased a store near Oamaru.
 He was educated at the local primary school and then went onto Waitaki Boys' High School.
 He participated in several sports while at school but otherwise was an average student.
-He was also interested in aviation; he was one of many boys who had a ride with Charles Kingsford Smith as the Southern Cross toured New Zealand in 1933.
+He was also interested in aviation; he was one of many boys who had a ride with Charles Kingsford Smith as the Southern Cross, a Fokker F.VIIb/3m trimotor monoplane, toured New Zealand in 1933.
 He also wrote aviation-themed stories for the school magazine.
 Completing his education at the end of 1937, he moved to Wellington, where he worked as a cadet clerk in the Mines Department.

 Second World War

 Shortly after the outbreak of the Second World War, Barron applied to join the Royal New Zealand Air Force (RNZAF).
 His application was duly accepted and as a leading aircraftman, he underwent a short-term training course beginning on 2 July 1940, which would determine whether he would be selected for training as a pilot, observer or air gunner.
 Shortly before commencing the course, he was offered the opportunity to train with the Fleet Air Arm, provided he leave for England the following month.
 As he was still only 18, he required his parents' consent to go overseas but this was not given.
 Instead, Barron proceeded with the RNZAF course.

 After the initial course, held at RNZAF Levin, was completed, at the end of July Barron was selected for pilot training and proceeded to RNZAF Taieri, near Dunedin.
-Learning to fly on Tiger Moths, one of his fellow trainees at Taieri's No. 1 Elementary Flying Training School was James Ward, who would the following year be awarded the Victoria Cross.
+Learning to fly on De Havilland Tiger Moth trainer aircraft, one of his fellow trainees at Taieri's No. 1 Elementary Flying Training School was James Ward, who would the following year be awarded the Victoria Cross.
 Barron soloed on 9 August and at the end of the following month was receiving training on Fairey Gordons at Wigram airbase.
 He qualified as a pilot on 12 December and the following month, upon graduation from flight training, was promoted to sergeant.
-He departed for England on Aorangi on 29 January 1941.
+He departed for England on the passenger ship Aorangi on 29 January 1941.

 After stops in Fiji and Canada, Barron arrived in England on 5 March 1941.
 He, along with Ward, was selected for training on heavy bombers and posted to the Royal Air Force's 20 Bomber Operational Training Unit (OTU), in Scotland.
-Here he spent several weeks learning to fly the two-engined Vickers Wellington, at one stage surviving a ditching in the North Sea when an engine failed during a night-time navigation exercise.
+Here he spent several weeks learning to fly the two-engined Vickers Wellington medium bomber, at one stage surviving a ditching in the North Sea when an engine failed during a night-time navigation exercise.
 He finished his training in mid-June 1941.